Last updated: 25th August 2020

 Please consider your request responsibly before submitting it.
 We’ll respond as soon as we can.
 Generally, this will be within one month from when we receive your request but, if the request is going to take longer to deal with, we’ll come back to you and let you know.

-If you are unhappy with how we’ve handled your information, or have further questions on the processing of your personal data, contact us here: email@example.com.
+If you have further questions on the processing of your personal data or you would like us to change how we handle your information, please contact us here: firstname.lastname@example.org.